svermeulen/vim-macrobatics/README.md

 nmap <leader>mn <plug>(Mac_NameCurrentMacro)
 ```

 Now, every time you create a new macro that you want to name, you can execute `<leader>mn`, and you will then be prompted to type in a name for it.
+You will also be prompted for whether you want to [named parameters](#parameterized-macros) to which you can respond no for now.

 Then, to add a mapping for it, you can add the following to your `.vimrc`:

 ```viml
 nnoremap <leader>mf :call macrobatics#playNamedMacro('foo')<cr>